MlondiMchunu/movies/README.md

-# movies
+###Distributed File System

-This is a JSON API for retrieving and managing information about movies.
+This is a Didtributed File System Written in Golang